 Covid-19 vaccine priority list set out

+Teachers, bus drivers and the military could be next in line for a Covid-19 jab once the highest risk groups have been vaccinated, a new report suggests.

-Vaccine experts advising the Government have published a detailed list of who should get offered the Covid-19 jab first.
+Vaccine experts advising the Government have published a detailed list of who should get offered the Covid-19 jab as a priority.

 The Joint Committee on Vaccination and Immunisation (JCVI) said care home residents were among those who should be given the jab first.